-Place egg whites in clean, grease-free bowl.
+Place the egg whites in a clean, grease-free bowl.
 Beat the egg whites and a pinch of salt with an electric mixer until the egg whites begin to hold soft peaks.

-Frost the cake immediately; the frosting will thicken more as it cools.
+Frost your cake or cupcakes immediately; the frosting will thicken more as it cools.

-Fluffy Orange Frosting: Omit the vanilla and substitute 2 to 3 teaspoons of finely grated orange zest and 1/2 teaspoon of orange extract.
+- Fluffy Orange or Lemon Frosting: Omit the vanilla and substitute 2 to 3 teaspoons of finely grated orange or lemon zest and 1/2 teaspoon of orange or lemon extract.